About the course

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

-Your attainment will be monitored regularly via:
+Your attainment will be evaluated via:

 - Completion of termly reports by you and your supervisor(s) through Graduate Supervision Reporting (GSR)

 - Transfer of Status, to be completed before the end of the fourth term (eighth term for part-time students).
-The process includes preparation and submission of a 5000-word transfer report and assessment in a viva.
+The process includes preparation and submission of a transfer report and assessment in a viva.

 - Confirmation of Status, to be completed before the end of the eighth term (sixteenth term for part-time students).
 This process includes assessment in a viva including presentation of findings and an outline of the thesis.